vanhauser-thc/thc-hydra/README.md

 hydra -L logins.txt -P passwords.txt ftp://localhost/
 ```

-Additionally, you can try passwords based on the login via the "-e" option.
+Additionally, you can try passwords based on the login via the `-e` option.
-The "-e" option has three parameters:
+The `-e` option has three parameters:

 ```
 s - try the login as password